DrRetro2033/Reyveld/README.md

 ## Developer Friendly 🤝

-Any developer can use Arceus in their projects, even you!
+Anyone can use Arceus in their projects, even you!
 Just remember to give credit if you incorporate it into your project.

 > [!NOTE]
 > If you want an example of what you can do with Arceus, check out my other project [MudkiPC](https://github.com/Pokemon-Manager/MudkiPC).

+---

+# SKits

+Arceus uses a brand new file format called SKit.
+SKit uses XML and GZip to store everything Arceus could ever need, replacing the use of ZIP files and JSON.

+## Blazingly Fast ⚡

+SKits are quick to read from disk, with everything essential already at the top of the file.

+## Multi-Purpose 🫙

+Arceus has already switched to saving settings, stars, constellations, users, addons, and more into SKits.

+## Tiny Size 🐁

+Using GZip to compress its data down, SKit does not bloat your storage or memory, loading nothing but the bare essentials.

+---

 ## With more to come...

 Arceus is growing and evolving, so please, feel free to suggest features that you would love to see!

 # Want to Try?

 Click the badge below to download the latest artifact.

 [![Build](https://github.com/DrRetro2033/Arceus/actions/workflows/build.yml/badge.svg)](https://github.com/DrRetro2033/Arceus/actions/workflows/build.yml)